LunarKittyy/fetchquesttracker/TASKS.md

 - [x] Fix X button in settings and edit space modals
 - [x] Fix Storage Files modal X/Done buttons
 - [ ] Quite often quests dissapear (when new created)/revert (when value changed) to previous state on sync after interacted with for the first time after page load
+- [ ] The Spaces sidebar scrolls with page (it should stay in place when scrolling)

 ## Features